 It’s International Juggler’s Day, a day all about the amazing act of juggling.
-It’s hard enough to catch a flying ball with one hand.
+It’s hard enough to catch a ball with one hand.
 But to toss a whole bunch of them into the air and catch them over and over with your 2 hands — that’s something else!
-A juggler can throw the balls, bananas or bean bags up and around in a circle, or throw them across each other in an X. Both ways get tricky as you juggle more and more things.
+There are two basic ways to juggle: throwing the balls, bananas or bean bags up and around in a circle, or throwing them across each other in an X. The more things in the air, the harder it is.
 The world record for the most balls juggled is 11, set by Alex Barron in 2012.
 He made 23 catches in a row!
-When the objects are dangerous, the numbers drop: the record for juggling flaming torches is 7, held by Anthony Gatto back in 1989.
-He also once juggled 3 chainsaws, and made 94 catches in a row — with the chainsaws running.
-For the rest of us, we’re better off practicing with bananas or bean bags.
+Meanwhile, the record for juggling flaming torches is 7, held by Anthony Gatto back in 1989.
+He also once juggled 3 running chainsaws, and made 94 catches in a row.
+The rest of us are better off practicing with bananas.

 Wee ones: If you toss a banana, then a rubber chicken, then a banana again, then a rubber chicken…what do you juggle next?